ByteAcademyCo/Exercises/introduction_to_python/classes/1_c_employee_sort/README.md

 # Employee Class - Sort Employees

 # Problem Description
-Define a function `sort_employees` that consumes `employee_lst`, a list of employee objects as defined in the previous question, and returns a list of employee names sorted in alphabetical order.
+Using your `Employee` class defined in a previous question, define a function `sort_employees` that consumes `employee_lst`, a list of employee objects as defined in the previous question, and returns a list of employee names sorted in alphabetical order.
 Hint: `from operator import attrgetter`

 ## Example